Bhanusingh99/Ai-Emailio/README.md

 - User Authentication with Google OAuth
 - Fetch emails from Gmail using the Gmail API
-- Classify emails into categories using OpenAI GPT-4
+- Classify emails into categories using Google Gemini
 - Store user data in MongoDB

 ## Prerequisites